BenRauzi/Code-Execution-Engine-Prototype/README.md

 Simple RCE.
 Built this primarily to figure out how to use the Docker API.
 In production would just Node.js for this but Python had better documentation for the Docker API.

-- To make this fully secure we would need to containerise the API, as well as add
+- To make this fully secure we would need to containerise the API, as well as add dynamic limitations e.g. using `RestrictedPython`
 - Would also implement proper unit testing for a `verify` endpoint rather than just manual checking (Hence: Prototype)

 ### Requirements: